Mike-Bou/monero-wallet-gui-aarch64-AppleSilicon/README.md

 Monero wallet Gui files, compiled on M1 Mac, for Darwin kernel, on Ventura OS, works on Monterey.

-It is quite easy to build from the original source code at https://github.com/monero-project/monero-gui
+It is quite easy to build from the original source code at https://github.com/monero-project/monero-gui using command: make release -j4
+Built with Qt 5.15.8

+v0.18.2.0:
+Latest Version 0.18.2.0 in Releases, is also available in .tgz at https://home.mikebouckley.xyz/download/

+Install using command line, in Terminal by changing to /Applications folder and sudo tar xzvf ~/Downloads/monero-wallet-gui-0.18.2.0.tgz it is unsigned for Apple, so otherwise difficult to copy.
+There may be an initial warning dialog on execution, just Allow it.
+Or in Finder, right click to open, and confirm any dialogs.

+GUI Version 0.18.2.0-release (Qt 5.15.8)
+Embedded monero version 0.18.2.0-99be9a044

+Note: this version seems to have no control over the location of the 135Gb database created by monerod, default is in your home/.bitmonero/lmdb (which can be sym-linked).
+The database seems to be activated even in simple mode, but if the location is unavailable, the wallet gui will still work.

 v0.18.1.2:
 I could not yet create an Apple .dmg of just the monero-wallet-gui.app, and the file i made is nearly 500Mb, of the compiled source, which is too big for github.
 There is a supporting website, at https://home.mikebouckley.xyz/download/